 Ingredients

 Instant coffee granules.
-Although I usually make my coffee with ground beans, instant coffee works brilliantly in this recipe.
+Although I usually enjoy my hot coffee with ground beans, instant coffee works brilliantly in this recipe.
 You can use decaf or regular coffee to make instant iced coffee.

-How to make healthy iced coffee (fat free, sugar free)
+How to make healthy iced coffee with cold foam

-Use a tall jug to froth the foam for this iced coffee so that you don't get splashed!
+Use a tall jug or glass to froth the foam for this iced coffee so that you don't get splashed!

 Add the instant coffee to the jug with 50ml of the chilled milk.
 Froth with an immersion blender or milk frother.
 The coffee will dissolve quite quickly and the milk will start to foam.